 The outline of the paper is as follows.
-In Sect.~\ref{sec:specobs}, we summarize the observations and describe the data reduction procedures and in Sect.~\ref{sec:lineprop} we present the line properties.
+In Sect.~\ref{sec:specobs}, we summarize the observations and describe the data reduction procedures.
+In Sect.~\ref{sec:lineprop}, we present the line properties.
 In Sect.~\ref{sec:denseprop}, we discuss the diagnostics we use for the dense-gas reservoirs from line ratios and we then analyze the dense-gas star-formation law in Sect.~\ref{sec:sflaw}.
 The detections and upper limits of $^{13}$CO from contiguous spectral windows will be presented in a future paper.
-In addition to $v=0$ lines of HCN, HCO$^+$, and HNC, our observing setups generally cover the $v=1$ line of vibrationally-excited HCN, but the latter is not expected to contribute significantly in non-AGN sources and thus ignored in our analysis.
+In addition to $v=0$ lines of HCN, HCO$^+$, and HNC, our observing setups generally cover the $v=1$ line of vibrationally-excited HCN, but the latter is not seen and also not expected to contribute significantly in non-AGN sources and, thus, we ignore it in our analysis.
 We adopt the best-fit flat $\Lambda$CDM cosmology from \citet{planck16}, with $H_0=67.81\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$, $\Omega_{\rm M}=0.308$, and $\Omega_\Lambda=1-\Omega_{\rm M}$.

-\section{Observations, data reduction and line extraction}
+\section{Observations, data reduction, and line extraction}